-Junkers Ju 287 The most advanced Jet-Bomber of the Luftwaffe This is the story of an aircraft that might have changed the air-war in 1945/46.
+Junkers Ju 287 The most advanced jet bomber of the Luftwaffe This is the story of an aircraft that might have changed the air-war in 1945/46.
 Lots of photos, drawings, information, data and more than 9600 words give a detailed insight into the development of this unique piece of aviation.
 When US troops in May 1945 moved into the Junkers aviation works in East Germany, they discovered two very unusual aircraft with forward-swept wings.
 They marveled at the first two prototypes for the Luftwaffe’s new long- range jet-bomber - and handed them over to the Russians.
 The Junkers documents on swept wings found there, changed the aviation industry of the USA, the United Kingdom, Russia, and other nations.
 Boeing immediately modified the design of its B-47 and B-52 under development.
 The Russians build further prototypes and learned much from this advanced aircraft.
 Uwe W. Jack in 1990 discovered documents that proved that all other publication to date on this aircraft had been wrong.
 He met the chief test pilot of Junkers, who had flown the prototype of the Ju 287 and got first-hand information on its behavior in the air.
 Uwe W. Jack shared his knowledge liberally with other authors - but now publishes his version.
 Don't miss the first part of the series - Aerospace History Files 01 !
-More than 100 pictures 44 pages large format: 21.6 x 27.9 cm (8.5” x 11”)
+More than 100 illustrations 44 pages Large format: 21.6 x 27.9 cm (8.5” x 11”)

 JAP